blinkbitcoin/blink-for-woocommerce/docs/architecture/non-custodial-lightning-address.md

-**WooCommerce's stock timer defers to a payable invoice.** `wc_cancel_unpaid_orders()` cancels pending orders once `woocommerce_hold_stock_minutes` has passed -- 60 by default, against invoices that may be valid for 3600 seconds -- and that cancellation used to take the order's scheduled checks with it.
+**WooCommerce's stock timer defers to a payable invoice.** `wc_cancel_unpaid_orders()` cancels pending orders once `woocommerce_hold_stock_minutes` has passed -- 60 by default, against invoices that may be valid for 24 hours -- and that cancellation used to take the order's scheduled checks with it.
 The plugin now answers `woocommerce_cancel_unpaid_order` with `false` while a non-custodial invoice is unresolved and inside its window.
 The reprieve releases itself: once